How to Understand Rabbit Body Language

 • Diarrhoea

-Rabbits can deteriorate rapidly, so it's important to get your rabbit checked by your vet promptly if your rabbit shows any body language that could indicate poor health.
+Rabbits can deteriorate rapidly, so it's important that if your rabbit shows any body language that could indicate poor health, you will need to speak to your vet.

 Interactive Rabbit Body Language